Ac6Embedded/apollo-docs/docs/security/cra/secure-development-lifecycle.md

 **Objective:** show the implemented controls actually meet the Annex I properties and remain effective.

-For embedded products, “security testing” should include:
+For embedded products, "security testing" should include:
 - static analysis for memory safety and misuse of crypto/APIs,
 - protocol and file-format fuzzing (host harness + nightly HIL),
 - negative tests for secure boot and update paths (bad signature, downgrade attempts),